 Learn more about who has the cheapest full coverage auto insurance

-Cheapest auto insurance in Tennessee by driving history
+Cheapest car insurance in Tennessee, by driving history

-Your driving history impacts insurance premiums in Tennessee, as insurance companies use this factor to assess the risks associated with providing coverage for a driver.
+Your driving history affects how much you pay for insurance in Tennessee because insurance companies use it to assess the risk associated with insuring a driver.

-In Tennessee, drivers with a history of such violations typically pay $614 more annually than drivers with clean records.
+A driver with a history of traffic violations pays $614 more annually in Tennessee than an individual with a clean driving record.

-Cheap car insurance rates in Tennessee after a speeding ticket
+Cheap car insurance in Tennessee after a speeding ticket

 State Farm$1,108$1,2089%$100